 - There’s no evidence it’s taking actions to protect biodiversity in its supply chain.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
-Here we rate Under Armour “It’s a Start”.
+Here we rate Under Armour “Not Good Enough”.
 These are a few factors influencing its score:

 - It claims to have a program to improve wages but there’s no evidence it ensures its workers are paid living wages in most of its supply chain.